thmsrmbld/terminal-ahumanfuture/src/posts/6-babe-i-been-trying-to-make-a-change.md

 the rebuild of my physical media library.
 I've been buying my bread from Tatjana.

-I think there's a sad and predictable response to an attempt to do better in an environment where individuals alone cannot make the difference they want to be able to due the overwhelming power of oligopoly.
+I think there's a sad and predictable response to an attempt to do better in an environment where individuals alone cannot make the difference they want to be able to due to the overwhelming power of oligopoly.
 A number of people have fairly gleefully (?) told me that not shopping at Amazon doesn't change anything because AWS powers 35% of the Internet, like I don't already fucking know what a dismal situation that is.
 A few have told me things like "they're all doing bad stuff", and the worst of all of this shit is "there's no ethical consumption under capitalism".
 Like, so what?
 Even if that _is_ true, so what?
 You get to write yourself permission to default to the lowest common denominator shit possible and that that's not behaviour that shapes collective incentive?
 It's the same school of thought of 'well, if I don't do Bad Thing X, someone else just will anyway'.
 The correct response to that is 'let it be them'.
 It's a manoeuvre and it's a transparent line of shit and even I knew that for all the years I was ignoring it myself.

-I haven't been talked down to by anybody else who is making their own gentle change.
+I haven't been talked down to by anybody else who is also making their own gentle change.
 The same way that you rarely get shit on by somebody doing better than you at anything.

 This consistent misread is that no positive change is worth making unless you make it in a pristine, completely consistent, platonic final form.
 No. Not only is this characteristic of the main problem